creative-singh/next-firebase-app/README.md

 - Toastify - DONE
 - Make Loader
 - Make edit functionality - STARTED
-- Use icon to add, delete, edit - DONE
+- Use the icon to add, delete, edit - DONE
 - you can also use confetti after adding any expense
+- Deploy the App - DONE

+Deployment Details:
+- Deployment Date: July 10th, 2024
+- Deployment Server: Vercel
+- Deployment Link: